ec-jrc/lisflood-code/3_step2_installation/index.md

 docker run -v /absolute_path/to/my/local/folder:/usecases efas/lisflood:latest usecases
 ```

-After this command, you can find all files to run a test against a catchment under the directory you mapped: `/absolute_path/to/my/local/folder/TestCatchment`
+After this command, you can find all files to run a test against a catchment under the directory you mapped: `/absolute_path/to/my/local/folder/TestCatchment`,
+where `TestCatchment` is the folder name of the test data.

 Now, you can run LISFLOOD as a docker container to test the catchment.
 Only thing you need to do is to map the TestCatchment folder
 to the container folder `input`, by using Docker `-v` option.
-In the XML settings file, all paths are adjusted to be relative to the very same settings file, so you don't need to edit paths, as long as you keep same folders structure.
+In the XML settings file, all paths are adjusted to be relative to the very same settings file, so you don't need to edit paths, as long as you keep same folder's structure.

 Execute the following docker command to run the simulation: